 Our aim is to develop the confidence and competence of each child in the foreign language they are learning.
 Our goal is for them to be passionate, curious and confident about their own foreign language learning abilities when they finish the primary school phase of their education.
+Therefore, year 3 have the incredible opportunity to begin their language journey with a specialist French teacher, who also adds to the wider curriculum by offering French and Spanish after school clubs.
 We aim to ensure that pupils of all abilities develop solid foundations in key language learning skills - properly preparing them for the next stage of their language learning journey.

 French/Spanish is taught weekly in 30 minute whole class lessons.
 Languages are taught through stories, songs, poems and rhymes following the objectives of the National Curriculum KS2 languages programme of study.
 Lessons provide opportunities for speaking and listening, with writing and some reading where relevant.
 Lessons are interactive and French or Spanish is spoken as much as possible.

 To support teachers with their planning and delivery, we are using ‘Language Angels’ – this is an interactive scheme of work which motivates and enthuses both staff and children.